transform.data.table.Rd

 data.table to be transformed.

-for transform
+for

-, Further arguments of the form
+, Further arguments of the formtag=value

 .
-Ignored for within
+Ignored forwithin

 expression to be evaluated within the data.table.